drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 The internet isn't always safe, so their AI Red Team implemented some hardening techniques after adversarial testing.

 Before the official model rollout, the internet company requested some help from AI and cybersecurity communities.

+### Model

+The internet company has built an AI system with models that detect and recognize people's identities.

+Their system takes photos as an input, and if the face is detected, it's cropped and used for recognition.

+If confidence in the target identity is high enough, a user will be authenticated into their account.

 ### <a name='requirements'></a>Face recognition evasion track submission requirements